TheKeme/KemeRepository/README.md

 4. The resistors are easy to solder and can be done so anytime.
 However, make sure they have the right configuration or else it will cause a shortage in the ciruit.

-5. Last point when soldering to the pins to the break out board it is easier to do so on a bread board.
+5. Last point when soldering to the Con Header 100 pins to the break out board it is easier to do so on a bread board.

+### Implementing Everything Together / Testing.

+1. Connect the power adapter to the DMX Generator and provide 12 volts towards it, however do not emanate the voltage just yet.

+2. Connect the XLR cable to the DMX Sender board, Remember to read the pin out.

+3. Connect the SMA Adapter cable to the Antenna and one to the UFL SMT Antenna Connector.

+4. Plug in the Break out board with the module to the DMX Sender Board.

+5. Connect the fully connected antenna to the module on the breakout board.

+6. Connect a 5 volts to the DMX Sender board however do not power on the supplier yet.

+7. Connect the antenna to the receiver board.

+8. Supply 12 volts to the receiver board, but dont power on the supply yet.

+9. Connect the lights but don't power on yet.

+10. Power on all supplies and observe.

+### Cautionary Measures
+* Do Not place your hands between Antenna when powered on.
+* Do not supply higher voltage than necessary.
+* Avoid jamming the antennae since that may cause disfunction in the signal.